CCRAN November 14

 Dr. Alexandra Pettit, MD, FRCPC; Pathologist, Dr. Everett Chalmers Regional Hospital, Horizon Health Network

 In Dr. Alexandra Pettit’s early career, she was a pathologist in her hometown of Fredericton, New Brunswick.
-Her Undergradulate training was at Western University, Medical School at Memorial University and Residency training at Dalhousie University in Anatomical Pathology.
-Dr. Pettit’s special interest lies in ensuring timely biomaker testing for patients.
+Her Undergraduate training was at Western University, Medical School at Memorial University and Residency training at Dalhousie University in Anatomical Pathology.
+Dr. Pettit’s special interest lies in ensuring timely biomarker testing for patients.

 Speakers